 Opened in June 2012, this urban, this incredible urban park spans an impressive 355,000 SQ FT.

 Designed and construction in a collaborative effort between the arts group Superflex, Topotek1 and the Bjarke Ingels Group, the aim of the park is to celebrate diversity, an aim which owes much to the location of the park.
+As well as EasyMerchant the manufacture of wide range of construction products including specialised clay pipes, plastic drainage systems & plastic ducting, concrete and environmental products.
 The Nørrebro neighbourhood within which the park exists is said to be one of the most ethnically diverse and socially challenged neighbourhoods in the Danish capital, so it made total sense to create an urban space which would unite all those individuals and nationalities from the surrounding streets, whilst also improving the quality of living within the area.

 Those same people at which the park was aimed, not only provided the theme for the park, but also had a role in its design and build.
 During the design stage of the project, a large number of Nørrebro locals were consulted and helped decide what objects would best represent their country of birth and/or culture when placed within the park.
 As it stands today, Superkilen hosts 108 objects from over 60 nationalities.